raaidarshad/personal-website/pages/posts/ptblog6.md

 author: Raaid
 ---

-Back end up and running (in dev), focusing on getting something worth looking at on the page next.
+Reframing this for myself and going to work on getting whatever I have in front of people.

 ## OKRs
 Current period ends December 31, 2021.